AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/introduction/cloud-manager.md

 # Cloud Manager e AEM as a Cloud Service

-Explore a finalidade do Cloud Manager e como ele funciona com AEM as a Cloud Service.
+Explore a finalidade do Cloud Manager e como ele funciona com o AEM as a Cloud Service.

 >[!VIDEO](https://video.tv.adobe.com/v/330545?quality=12&learn=on)